Akshat Rathee – Managing Director, NODWIN Group

 Rohit Kansal – Principal Secretary to the Chief Minister of Jammu and Kashmir

 Rohit is currently the Principal Secretary to the Chief Minister of Jammu and Kashmir.
 Previously, he was the Commissioner/Secretary to the Government of Public Works (R&B) Department.
 Prior to this he was the Divisional Commissioner for Kashmir.
 He is a permanent civil servant and a member of the Indian Administrative Service (IAS).
 Earlier he held the post of Director in the Ministry of New and Renewable Energy, where he worked with the Minister, Dr Farooq Abdullah, as his Chief of Staff.
 He was keenly involved with a number of path breaking initiatives in Cleantech in India including the National Solar Mission.
 He has also headed the office of P. Chidambaram.
 He has been District Magistrate and Collector in some of the most difficult terrorist infested areas in the state of Jammu and Kashmir.
 His key achievements as Collector were the IT literacy mission as well as steps to preserve and propagate the 1000 year old Kanishawl weaving tradition of Kashmir.
 As Collector of Jammu in 2002 during Operation Parakram he oversaw the relief and temporary resettlement of over half a million villagers displaced by the massive security build-up on either side of the Indo-Pak border.
 He has also been the Additional Chief Executive Officer (ACEO) of the Mata Vaishno Devi Shrine (Board) at Katra, India where he attempted to combine tradition with technology resulting in a significant technological updation of processes and facilities at the Holy Shrine.
 A management postgraduate from the Indian Institute of Management (IIM) Kolkata and a Mechanical Engineer from the Thapar University in Punjab, Rohit Kansal is also the recipient of the Chevening Gurukul fellowship at the London School of Economics.
 He has lectured on IPR issues for the World Intellectual Property Organisation (WIPO), Geneva.
-He is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and member of Aspen Global Leadership Network.
+He is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Energy Access Portal